apcountryman/prototype-kicad-library-ci/README.md

 `prototype-kicad-library-ci` uses the [GitHub flow](https://guides.github.com/introduction/flow/) workflow.

-## Git Config Install Instructions
+## Git Config
-To install this repository's Git configuration, execute the `install` script located in the `git/config` directory.
+To install this repository's Git config entries, execute the `install` script located in the `git/config` directory.
 See the `install` script's help text for usage details.
 ```shell